Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Chapel Hill Hotels on Booking

-The center of downtown Chapel Hill on Franklin Street is the center of the action.
+UNC’s teams are known as the Carolina Tar Heels, reflective of the state’s nickname, “The Tar Heel state.”
+Franklin Street is the center of the action in Chapel Hill.
 The street buzzes with college students.
 You’ll find tons of local restaurants, cafes, pubs, and shops.

-A trip to visit Chapel Hill isn’t complete without a walk through UNC’s campus.
+A trip to visit Chapel Hill isn’t complete without a walk through the campus.
 You should also be sure to visit the Morehead Planetarium.
 While you’re in the area, check out nearby Carrboro for its cute shops and cafes.

 Raleigh